The 113 Best Wine Blogs That You Can’t Miss

-It’s an entertaining watch that I can recommend to anyone – especially if you’re fed up with reading and just want to kick back and relax a couple of shows.
+It’s an entertaining watch that I can recommend to anyone – especially if you’re fed up with reading and just want to kick back and relax for a couple of shows.

 WineOh.tv is managed by Monique Soltani.
 She has a certification from the Court of Master Sommeliers, and is also an experienced broadcast journalist having worked a number of television stations across the US.